skramm/homog2d/docs/homog2d_manual.md

 auto seg = pl.getSegment( i );   // will throw if segment i non-existent
 ```

-You can get the top-most, left-most, bottom-most, or right-most with these dedicated functions:
+You can get the top-most, left-most, bottom-most, or right-most point with these dedicated member functions:
 ```C++
 Point2d_<FPT> getTmPoint() const;
 Point2d_<FPT> getBmPoint() const;